bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ## Product options

-You can query for the [product options](https://support.bigcommerce.com/s/article/Product-Options-v3) associated with a product.
+You can query the [product options](https://support.bigcommerce.com/s/article/Product-Options-v3) associated with a product.
 If your product has variants, use [Get variant product options](/...) for more.

 There are various [types of product options](https://support.bigcommerce.com/s/article/Product-Options-v3?language=en_US#types), including checkbox, multiple choice, and more, each with unique fields.
-However, each type of product option has a schema type that implements the `CatalogProductOption` interface, meaning you can query for the common fields that are included in `CatalogProductOption`.
+However, each type of product option has a schema type that implements the `CatalogProductOption` interface, meaning you can query the common fields that are included in `CatalogProductOption`.
 For more on interfaces, see the [GraphQL Schema and Types- Interfaces](https://graphql.org/learn/schema/#interfaces) documentation.

 ```graphql title="CatalogProductOption interface" lineNumbers
 interface CatalogProductOption {